dhemery/DHE-Modules/modules/xycloid.md

         of the the _CV_ signal's effect
         on the modulated knob.

+## Menu Options

+- **Musical Ratios:**
+    Determines the range of the _RATIO_ knob.

+    When checked
+    the maximum wobble-to-throb ratio is 16.

+    When unchecked
+    the maximum wobble-to-throb ratio is either 15 or 17, depending on the position of the _IN / OUT_ switch.

 ## Using Xycloid

 1. Choose one or two Rack modules that you want to modulate.